 - Freedom of movement, due to extra space created by the shape of the sleeve

 - A wider underarm fitting

-- A slightly more casual look
+- A slightly more casual or sporty look

-There is an interesting history surrounding the Raglan sleeve - Named after Field Marshal FitzRoy James Henry Somerset, 1st Baron Raglan.
-After he lost his arm at the battle of Waterloo, he commissioned a new coat design with fuller sleeves to accommodate his missing limb.
+After Field Marshal FitzRoy James Henry Somerset, 1st Baron Raglan lost an arm at the battle of Waterloo, he commissioned a new coat design with fuller sleeves to accommodate his missing limb.